themindfulbit/td/_content/1-episodes/2014-08-05-078-the-pen-is-mightier.md

 >
 > The Fisher Space Pen is once again popular amongst the nerds.
 It's gone through many periods of acceptance but it's always been a great go-to pen for throwing in a glovebox or desk drawer.
 My new favorite variation is the [Titanium Nitride](http://www.amazon.com/gp/product/B000HLD7ZC/ref=as_li_ss_tl?ie=UTF8&tag=duckwing-20&linkCode=as2&camp=217145&creative=399373&creativeASIN=B000HLD7ZC) with a [black metal clip](http://www.amazon.com/gp/product/B0014M0AO4/ref=as_li_ss_tl?ie=UTF8&tag=duckwing-20&linkCode=as2&camp=217145&creative=399373&creativeASIN=B0014M0AO4).
 This pairs perfectly with the Field Notes wallet.

+The [Rotring 600 mechanical pencil](http://www.amazon.com/gp/product/B00AZX06U6/ref=as_li_ss_tl?ie=UTF8&tag=duckwing-20&linkCode=as2&camp=217145&creative=399373&creativeASIN=B00AZX06U6) is a solid piece of construction.
+It's weighted well and feels good for sketching.
+The [800 model](http://www.amazon.com/gp/product/B00AZWS8XO/ref=as_li_ss_tl?ie=UTF8&tag=duckwing-20&linkCode=as2&camp=217145&creative=399373&creativeASIN=B00AZWS8XO) brings the same attributes to a retractable pencil, which is nice if you want to carry it with you regularly.

 * [UI Stencils](http://www.uistencils.com/)
 * [Balsamiq](https://balsamiq.com/)

+> {{ theme:partial src="aside-header" voice="gabe" text="Prototyping Electronically" }}
+>
+> Balsamiq is nice but the last time I checked it required Flash.
+[UXPin](http://uxpin.com) and [LucidChart](https://www.lucidchart.com) make excellent products and both have some unique features that I think put them mostly ahead of Balsamiq.

 {{ theme:partial src="section-header" title="Paper-Like Technologies" url="{{ soundcloudurl }}" time="14:10" }}